anoideaopen/channel-transfer/doc/domainModel.md

 - ERROR_TransferTo
 - ERROR_TransferFromDelete
 - ERROR_TransferToDelete
-- COMPLETED - весь трансфер прошел и удален стейт (TransferFrom, TransferTo)
+- COMPLETED - transfer successfully completed, all state records are deleted (TransferFrom, TransferTo)
-- CANCELED - выполнилась отмена по таймауту или ошибки и удален стейт (TransferFrom, TransferTo)
+- CANCELED - transfer is cancelled by timeout or error, all state records are deleted (TransferFrom, TransferTo)